vdamas/PoSh-BicoinRPC/README.md

 # PoSh-CryptoEscudoRPC

-Powershell wrapper for bitcoin RPC, in this particular case my test are directed to my case study Cryptoescudo (https://www.cryptoescudo.pt)
+Powershell wrapper for bitcoin RPC.
+For my tests i am using a Cryptoescudo Wallet (https://www.cryptoescudo.pt), but as Litecoin fork the commands are common.